jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.2.6 =
+All editable roles are now included in the field editor.

 = 3.2.5 =
 Fixed a bug in the profile short code.